 If you think you have found an EAB beetle please call the CFIA at 1-866-463-6017.

 EAB and Ash Tree Identification Guide Adobe PDF, 1 page, 31 5KB

 Pests that are not EAB but look similar: EAB Look-alikes

 The City of Thunder Bay, together with the Ministry of Natural Resources, Canadian Food Inspection Agency and a number of public, private and non-profit agencies have joined together as the Emerald Ash Borer Task Force Northwestern Ontario to address the threat that EAB poses to Northwestern Ontario.
 EAB Partners include:

-The EAB Task Force is currently developing strategies for the potential arrival of EAB to the northwestern region which includes:
+The EAB Task Force is currently developing strategies for EAB's arrival to the northwestern region which include:

 Find out more about EAB at www.invasiveinsects.ca.